 Graves received her Bachelor of Science in Clinical Dietetics with the highest distinction from the University of Oklahoma Health Sciences Center in 1985.
 Prior to joining Veritas, Leah was the Manager of Eating Disorders Nutrition Therapy for the Laureate Eating Disorders Program in Tulsa, Oklahoma.

-About the Presentation There are many challenging conversations that arise during the treatment of eating disorders.
-Clinicians of all disciplines must develop the ability to manage these difficult conversations in an honest, transparent and nuanced manner.
+There are many challenging conversations that arise during the treatment of eating disorders.
+Clinicians of all disciplines must develop the ability to manage these difficult conversations in an honest, transparent, and nuanced manner.
 Participants in this workshop will have the opportunity to work with a multidisciplinary panel of experts to work through typical questions encountered during eating disorders care.
 Disciplines include psychotherapy, psychiatry, primary medicine, and nutrition.
 In addition, participants will work through material from case studies and their own practices to enhance this important skill set.